Bury Golf Club: Scorecard

+Past Captains

 Competitions

 As the founding member, the club participates in Bury & District Golf Association (BDGA) organised competitions each year including the Harry Vardon championship trophy, the first of which being held at Bury Golf Club on 21 May 1938.
 The original silver trophy was stolen from the clubhouse in 1968, after which a new and more modest trophy has been used.
 Participating golf clubs include: Breightmet; Bury; Greenmount; Harwood; Lowes Park; Pike Fold; Rossendale; and Walmersley.

 The club is also one of nine members of the North West Manchester Golf Association (NWMGA), having joined in 2016.
 Each year the association hosts competitions between clubs, contributing to a league table.
 In the most recent competition in 2019, Bury finished fourth in the league.

 In addition to the district competitions, the club hosts several of its own internal and open competitions, in both seasons.